 What we did: We packed up our stuff, and it was our last day in LA.
-As you all know that we’re Vietnamese, visiting Phuoc Loc Tho or just staying or going to restaurants at Orange County is almost or always a default.
+As you all know that we’re Vietnamese, visiting Phuoc Loc Tho or just staying or going to restaurants in Orange County is almost or always a default.
 We just drove a few blocks in the area and checked in a few shops before heading north.

 The Griffith Observatory was not as crowded in the morning, so we got a parking spot up there right away.
 After that, we checked in Mama Hong’s Vietnamese Kitchen in Burbank, and I thought the food was just alright!
 Big portion but service was meh!